 Oliver is a General Practitioner living in Hampshire.
 He works as a locum doctor with practices and the Out of Hours Service in the Southampton and New Forest region.
 He works one day a week teaching GP trainees.
 His interest and enthusiasm for paediatrics began with an academic training post at Southampton General Hospital and was consolidated by a rotation in paediatrics during his GP training, when he gained the Diploma in Child Health.

-Andrew is the newest member of the Healthier Together initiative.
+Andrew joined the Healthier Together initiative in 2017.
 He brings a young persons view to the development of health literature.
 Andrew has recently graduated from University College London with a MSc in Public Policy.
 He spent a significant amount of time studying health policy reform, this kickstarted his interest in healthcare innovation.
 Prior to his postgraduate studies he worked as an aide to a local MP.
 He now aims to forge a career in the NHS and sees Healthier Together as a great place to start.
 He shares in the project teams ambition to improve services for the children, young people and families of Wessex.

 Having completed his undergraduate training at Oxford he undertook foundation and GP training in Wessex.
 During this time he was awarded the NHS Improving Global Health through Leadership Fellowship and spent a year working at the World Health Organisation in Denmark and the Jolie Pitt Foundation in Cambodia.
 He is currently one of only a handful of clinicians in the UK to have dual accredited in Public Health Medicine and General Practice concurrently whilst in training.
 He currently works two days a week as a GP Principal in a busy urban practice in Andover.
 The other three days a week he is working as a registrar on the UK Public Health consultant training programme with his current base at the University of Southampton supporting the work of the InterAction Council's One Health Agenda.
 In addition to this he is a trustee for the INGO Health Poverty Action whose work across the globe is rooted in the Alma Ata Declaration and the People's Health Movement.
 More recently Rory is working with Healthier Together to strengthen its collaboration with Public Health Teams across Wessex and develop its health promotion and disease prevention agenda.